milonmaze/privacy-terms-observatory-beta/www.cloudflare.com/privacypolicy.md

 Cloudflare Privacy Policy

-This Privacy Policy is effective as of April 1, 2022.
+This Privacy Policy is effective as of November 1, 2022.

-We have updated our February 1, 2022 Privacy Policy to incorporate the information Cloudflare collects and processes via its subsidiary, Area 1 Security, LLC and to clarify our use of aggregated data from our 1.1.1.1 public resolver.
+We have updated our April 1, 2022 Privacy Policy to add a new Cloudflare entity (Cloudflare Korea LLC), and to clarify our liability in cases of onward transfers to third parties.

 This Cloudflare Privacy Policy (“Policy”) outlines the personal information that Cloudflare, Inc. (“Cloudflare”, “we”, “us” or “our”) gathers, how we use that personal information, and the options you have to access, correct, or delete such personal information.